^

 • decreased sexual desire (libido);

-• a state of depression (mild and moderate depression);
+• state of depression (mild and moderate depression);

 • memory impairment (forgetfulness).

-Of course, not all women listed symptoms of menopause after 45 years are manifested in full and with the same intensity.
-However, in eight women out of ten, the transition to the stage of menopause is manifested by a rather pronounced symptomatology.
+Of course, not all women experience the listed symptoms of menopause after 45 years in full and with the same intensity.
+However, in eight out of ten women, the transition to the menopause stage is manifested by quite pronounced symptoms.

 You are reporting a typo in the following text: